jpage13/futbol/README.md

 ___Data Files___

-average_goals_by_season.csv : CSV file containing the data for the average goals by season game_teams.csv              : CSV file that contains game team data with data stuch as home or away, coach, shots, goals, etc game_teams_stub.csv         : CSV dummy file we created to contain game team data with data stuch as home or away, coach, shots, goals, etc games.csv                   : CSV file containing the data for season, home and away team id, home and away goals, etc. games_stub.csv              : CSV dummy file we created that contains some of the data for season, home and away team id, home and away goals, etc. games_stub_2.csv            : CSV dummy file we created that contains some  different data for season, home and away team id, home and away goals, etc.
+average_goals_by_season.csv : CSV file containing the data for the average goals by season game_teams.csv              : CSV file that contains game team data with data such as home or away, coach, shots, goals, etc game_teams_stub.csv         : CSV dummy file we created to contain game team data with data such as home or away, coach, shots, goals, etc games.csv                   : CSV file containing the data for season, home and away team id, home and away goals, etc. games_stub.csv              : CSV dummy file we created that contains some of the data for season, home and away team id, home and away goals, etc. games_stub_2.csv            : CSV dummy file we created that contains some  different data for season, home and away team id, home and away goals, etc.